Akshi-X/NetSight/README.md

 - **Port already in use?** Change the port in `start.sh` or `main.py`.
 - **AI summaries not working?** Check your API keys and internet connection.

-For more help, open an issue on GitHub.